sumoist/railway/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This project was created for the practice in Thinknetica.

+Developed and tested:

-* Ruby version
+* Ruby 2.2.4p230 (2015-12-16 revision 53155)

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rails 5.0.0.1